 As the name implies, the company provides tutoring in all academic subjects to high school and college students, along with test prep.
 It operates much as a job board.
-Students enter their tutoring need on the UniversityTutor.com website, it is then posted, students are then contacted by potential tutors for “interviews,” and the student makes the final selection.
-Tutor and student agree on the price, and payment is held by the company until the end of the agreed upon “contract.”
+Students enter their tutoring needs on the UniversityTutor.com website, it is then posted, students are then contacted by potential tutors for “interviews,” and the student makes the final selection.
+Tutor and student agree on the price, and payment is held by the company until the end of the agreed-upon “contract.”

 The company makes it very clear that customers are responsible for the tutors they choose, and once the negotiated “contract” is made, the student must make a payment – there are no refunds unless the tutor does not put in the number of hours paid for.

 Tutoring can occur in person or online, as the customer chooses.
 University Tutor does state that it has tutors in over 10,000 cities and in 125 countries, and we have no reason to doubt them.